Carey Scurry

-Carey Scurry (born December 4, 1962) is an American former professional basketball player.
-A small forward from Long Island University, Scurry played three seasons (from 1985 to 1988) in the National Basketball Association (NBA) as a member of the Utah Jazz and New York Knicks.
+Carey Scurry (December 4, 1962 – May 18, 2026) was an American professional basketball player.
+A small forward from Long Island University.
+Scurry played three seasons (1985 to 1988) in the National Basketball Association (NBA) as a member of the Utah Jazz and New York Knicks.
 He averaged 4.7 points and 2.9 rebounds per game over the course of his NBA career.
-Scurry also played in Greece, Spain, and Brazil.
+Scurry also played in Greece, Spain, Argentina, Chile and Brazil.

 In January 2006, Scurry was named to the Northeast Conference 25th Anniversary Men's Basketball Team.

-Carey is the older brother of Moses Scurry, who played on the 1990 UNLV team that won the NCAA championship.
+Carey was the older brother of Moses Scurry, who played on the 1990 UNLV team that won the NCAA championship.

 Brazilian coach Helio Rubens Garcia ranked Scurry as the third-most talented player whom he ever coached.

+Scurry died on May 18, 2026, at the age of 63.